LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-The aforementioned process continues among the winners of previous interactions, i.e., remaining leaders.
+\end{enumerate} The aforementioned process continues among the winners of previous interactions, i.e., remaining leaders.
 Such a process continues until the number of participants reaches $n$.
-In this case, the single remaining leader is recognized as the leader of cloud.
+In this case, the single remaining leader is recognized as the leader of the MDC.
 Then, the management procedure enters phase II.

-It should be noted that nodes have no incentive to change their bid for SD fee after an interaction.
-This is due to fact that if one node increases its SD fee, none of its clients accept this node as its leader anymore.
-If such a node decides to increase its SD fee only for new incoming clients, since the amount of SD should be identical for all clients, the TU punishes this node (if this node is selected as the single leader of cloud) when it wants to receive its credits by reporting its voucher to the TU.
-In addition, this node has no incentive to decrease its SD fee because it reduces its benefit based on (\ref{equation:xx1}).
+It should be noted that nodes have no incentive to change their bid for RD fee after an interaction.
+This is due to fact that if one node increases its RD fee, none of its clients accept this node as its leader anymore.
+If such a node decides to increase its RD fee only for new incoming clients, since the amount of RD should be identical for all clients, the TU punishes this node (if this node is selected as the single leader of the MDC) when it wants to receive its credits by reporting its voucher to the TU.
+In addition, this node has no incentive to decrease its RD fee because it reduces its benefit based on (\ref{equation:xx1}).

-In the next proposition, we will prove that our proposed algorithm selects the node with the smallest SDPC as the leader. \begin{pr} A node, whose SDPC is smaller than others is selected as the single leader of the cloud. \end{pr} \begin{proof} Based on our proposed algorithm, the node with the lowest bid wins every interaction in which it participates, and is finally selected as the single leader of cloud.
-Furthermore, based on Lemma \ref{lemma:diff}, if $c_i < c_k$, then $b_i < b_k$, i.e., the bid is strictly increasing with respect to SDPC.
-Therefore, the node with the smallest SDPC is selected as the single leader of the cloud. \end{proof}